awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

    1. For **Access logs**, select **Enable**\.

    1. For **S3 location**, enter the name of your S3 bucket, including any prefix \(for example, `my-loadbalancer-logs/my-app`\)\.
+The prefix that you specify must not include `AWSLogs`\.
+We add the portion of the file name starting with `AWSLogs` after the bucket name and prefix that you specify\.

       You can specify the name of an existing bucket or a name for a new bucket\.
 If you specify an existing bucket, be sure that you own this bucket and that you configured the required bucket policy\.

    1. \(Optional\) If the bucket does not exist, choose **Create this location for me**\.
 You must specify a name that is unique across all existing bucket names in Amazon S3 and follows the DNS naming conventions\.
 For more information, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.